masha-vasilenko/funny_reviews_deep_learning_project/README.md

 ### Aknowledgements:

-This project is based on the models taught by [Yannet Interian](https://github.com/yanneta) in [Deep Learning class](https://github.com/yanneta/deep-learning-with-pytorch)
+This project is based on the models taught by prof.[Yannet Interian](https://github.com/yanneta) in her [Deep Learning class](https://github.com/yanneta/deep-learning-with-pytorch)